jamesmcm/vopono/USERGUIDE.md

 ### Docker issues with nftables

-Docker sets a load of its own iptables and ip6tables rules when the service is enabled or running.
+Docker sets firewall rules when the service is enabled or running.
+On systems where `iptables --version` reports `nf_tables`, Docker may still be using its iptables firewall backend, with those iptables rules translated into nftables rules by `iptables-nft`.

-Due to this, iptables is the default firewall since nftables will be overridden by the Docker settings, whereas the vopono iptables rules will correctly take priority as required.
+In that setup Docker's translated `FORWARD` chain can have policy `DROP`.
+An accept rule in a separate nftables base chain is not final if a later base chain drops the packet, so vopono also inserts forwarding exceptions into Docker's `DOCKER-USER` chain when using `--firewall nftables` and that chain is active.
+This lets vopono's namespace veth traffic pass before Docker's own forwarding rules.
+Those rules match the veth interfaces for one namespace and are removed when that namespace exits.

+Docker 29 also has an experimental native nftables backend.
+That backend does not provide a `DOCKER-USER` chain; user nftables rules should live in separate tables with the desired hook priority, as recommended by Docker.

 Note you can stop Docker and flush the rules to use nftables as follows (they will be recreated when Docker restarts on reboot):